Hermie Sadler: 2012–present

 In 2012, Richard Childress Racing gave him a start in the No. 33 Sprint Cup car at Martinsville in the Goody's Fast Relief 500.
 Anderson's Maple Syrup sponsored the entry, and Sadler finished 31st at his home track.

-After sitting out in 2013, Sadler returned to racing late in 2014, driving the late season Nationwide Series short track races at Bristol and Richmond for Tri-Star Motorsports.
+After not running any races in 2013, Sadler returned as a driver in 2014, running the late season Nationwide Series short track races at Bristol and Richmond for TriStar Motorsports.
 He piloted the No. 19 Toyota Camry usually driven by Mike Bliss, with Bliss moving to the team's No. 10 entry for these events.
 The Virginia Lottery sponsored the ride for Sadler.
+Starting that year and through the end of his career, he would serve as a spokesperson for the lottery who would sponsor him in races in or near Virginia.
 His only starts in 2015 came for JGL Racing at Bristol and Richmond, with Virginia Lottery continuing to sponsor.

 After a five-year absence from the Cup Series, Sadler drove the No. 7 Chevy for Premium Motorsports at the 2017 First Data 500 at Martinsville Speedway; after starting the race last, he finished 34th.

-On November 17, 2019, Sadler tweeted he had departed Fox NASCAR.
+On November 17, 2019, Sadler tweeted he had departed NASCAR on Fox.

+Sadler currently owns Sadler Stanley Racing with politician Bill Stanley, fielding modifieds on the SMART Modified Tour and NASCAR Whelen Modified Tour.
+SS Racing has teamed up with PSR Products and sponsor Pace-O-Matic, with drivers Bobby Labonte, Ryan Newman, Luke Baldwin, Jonathan Cash, and Jon Brown.